petesharum/intro-to-react/exercises/01-render-a-react-app/INSTRUCTIONS.md

 At its core, React is a rendering library.
 The following exercise demonstrates that absolute minimum amount of work required to render a React app.

-For this exercise, you can drag the `index.html` file into a browser to render the result.

 ## Preview the finished result

 First run the exercise solution to see what you will be building.
 In your terminal: